 To complete an application, applicants will need to provide:

-- Description of the economic severity of their condition (maximum 250 words)
+- Describe the economic severity of your condition (maximum 250 words)

-- Through a resume/bio/CV, the applicant must show, in recent years, opportunities for the public to experience their work, through exhibits/screenings/performances in arts spaces, galleries, local businesses, art houses/film series, public art installations, public spaces, museums, or fairs/festivals.
+- Through your resume/bio/CV, show a sustained artistic practice in recent years, in visual arts, film/video/digital/ electronic arts, or choreography.
+You should demonstrate this through specific events/opportunities for the public to experience your work.
+These can include exhibits/screenings/performances/activities in art spaces, galleries, local businesses, art houses/film series, public art installations, public spaces, museums, fairs/festivals, community projects, and/or residencies with public-facing components.
 We do not accept portfolios/work samples.

 Applications are reviewed by NYFA Grants Staff for eligibility and completeness.
-Applications will be reviewed by a panel and assessed using the following:
+Applications will be reviewed by an outside panel and assessed using the following criterion:

 - Economic severity of the condition.

-Please note, while it is our desire to fund as many applications as possible, an application is not a guarantee of support.
+Please note, this is a very competitive category, and an application is not a guarantee of support.

 A note on privacy: We take the privacy of applicants and recipients seriously.
 The names of recipients of emergency grants are not published on our website or in our 990 or other financial documents.
-All panelists sign confidentiality agreements and financial information such as tax returns is not kept on file after the panel has met.
+All reviewers sign confidentiality agreements and financial information such as tax returns is kept confidential by staff.